 Iowa State Board of Education Members

-The Iowa State Board of Education consists of ten members: nine voting members who are appointed by the governor for six-year terms and subject to Senate confirmation; and one nonvoting student member who serves a one-year term, also appointed by the governor.
+The Iowa State Board of Education consists of ten members: nine voting members who are appointed by the governor for six-year terms and subject to Senate confirmation; and one nonvoting student member, also appointed by the governor.

 Michael Knedler of Council Bluffs joined the State Board in May 2010.
 He taught in the areas of history, government and economics for 32 years at Iowa Western Community College before retiring in 2002.
 At that time he received the Iowa Outstanding Faculty Award from the Iowa Association of Community College Trustees.
-Since retirement, he has served on the Pottawattamie County Empowerment Board and has been involved in many other boards and community activities.
+Since retirement, he has been involved in many other boards and community activities.
 Knedler received his Ph.D. in higher education from Iowa State University.

 William "Mike" May

 William "Mike" May of Spirit Lake was appointed to the State Board in May 2012.
 He is a retired teacher and owner of Triggs Bay Resort in Arnolds Park.
 He served as a state representative from 2005-2010 where he was ranking member of the House Education Committee.
 He received a bachelor's degree from Simpson College and a master's degree from Mankato State College.